Overview

 Bulk notification settings

-• See notification settings for each monitor at a glance
+• Checking notification settings for each monitor at a glance

 Available Notification Channels